Background pattern

 Hypotension (decreased blood pressure)

-Increased levels of liver transaminases (liver function markers)
+Increased levels of liver transaminases (markers of liver function)

 Discomfort

-Fibrotic changes in heart valves after prolonged treatment
+Fibrotic changes in heart valves after prolonged treatments

 Myocardial infarction or angina pectoris